If you want to discover underground Berlin before it goes mainstream, here’s a unique list for sightseeing in Berlin – away from the tourist crowds.

 There are so many great spots in East Berlin that will transport you to the cold war era.
 Two of my favourites are Karl-Marx-Allee and Leipzigerstrasse.
 Walking down both avenues is like going back to the 70s and 80s in Berlin.
 Karl-Marx-Allee is know as Stalin’s Bathroom because the architecture is covered in tiles, just like in your bathroom.

 Take the U5 or the tram on the east side and emerge yourself in history for free.
-Grab a beer on the way and walk through iconic places, used for movie sets for the like of The life of others and Goodbye Lenin.
+Grab a bottle of German beer on the way and walk through iconic places, used for movie sets for the like of The life of others and Goodbye Lenin.

 Tip: Take a long walk following The Spree from Elsenbrücke towards the TV Tower.
 You’ll see this on the horizon.
 You’ll note scenery from Run Lola Run and the new series Sense8.